Why Is My Milkweed Drooping?

 Monarch Butterflies

 Monarch butterflies are among nature's most prolific pollinators and contribute considerably to the survival and sustainability of entire ecosystems.
-Their movement and migratory patterns have a profound effect on plant growth and proliferation.
+Their movement and migratory patterns profoundly affect plant growth and proliferation.

 As the butterflies feed on nectar, pollen is attached to their bodies and dispersed among other flowers, enabling them to make seeds.
 This is the basic process by which plants reproduce naturally.

-The past decades have caused an alarming decline of monarch populations.
-Between 80 to 90 percent of the species have perished in the last 40 to 50 years.
-The primary reason for this is human activity and development, which greatly impact the conditions necessary for the monarch butterfly's survival.
+The past decades have caused an alarming decline in monarch populations.
+80 to 90 percent of the species have perished in the last 40 to 50 years.
+The primary reason is human activity and development, which significantly impact the conditions necessary for the monarch butterfly's survival.

 What Caused The Decline Of Monarch Butterflies?